sans-blue-team/DeepBlueCLI/DeepWhite.md

 You can go *much* further than this with Sysmon.
 The Sysinternals Sysmon page has a good basic configuration: https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon

-Also see @swiftonsecurity's awesome sysmon config here: https://github.com/SwiftOnSecurity/sysmon-config
+Also see @swiftonsecurity's awesome Sysmon config here: https://github.com/SwiftOnSecurity/sysmon-config

 ## Generating a Whitelist